Stiggu/LoR-Card-Generator/readme.md

 - Work on the right side of the page (Skill effects / damage)
 - Lose less quality when rotating icons

+Big thanks to that one Google drive that has all the pictures.
+(Will look for it later!)